-This page provides answers to Frequently Asked Questions about the Clean Mobility Options Voucher Pilot Program (CMO).
-The Implementation Manual (IM) is the governing document for CMO, and provides detail on how the program works and the requirements for applicants and awardees.
-The IM is currently under development and will be posted on the website soon.
-Details on this page are subject to change and interested applicants should refer to the IM once published.
+Implementation Manual (IM) is the governing document for CMO, and provides detail on how the program works and the requirements for applicants and awardees.
+Information on these pages is subject to change and interested applicants should refer to the IM as the guiding document.

 Each new mobility project can receive up to $1,000,000.
-A project expanding an existing mobility project can receive up to $600,000.
+A project expanding an existing mobility service can receive up to $600,000.
 Each community transportation needs assessment projects could receive up to $50,000.
 Please note that that needs assessment funds are fully subscribed and we are no longer accepting applications at this time.

 A voucher is a type of contract that serves as a “promise of payment”.
 Payments are issued on a reimbursement basis.
 Vouchers are awarded based on minimum eligibility criteria and are not competitive in CMO, which makes them different from other Low Carbon Transportation Investment grant opportunities.